 Disorderly Intoxication in Florida

-For the most part, Disorderly Intoxication is a catch-all crime used by law enforcement to arrest people who are acting unruly.
+Disorderly Intoxication is a catch-all crime used by law enforcement to arrest intoxicated and unruly people.

 Penalties for Disorderly Intoxication